zacherle/gloc/README.md

 [A. Lomax website](http://alomax.free.fr/nlloc/)

 Notes on using the programs can be found at [wiki pages](https://github.com/zacherle/gloc/wiki).
-Comments on the procedures used are on the [web pages](https://zacherle.github.io/gloc) (mostly Czech).
+Comments on the procedures used are on the [web pages](https://zacherle.github.io/gloc).